lizhanmit/learning-notes/kafka-note/kafka-note.md

 - operational monitoring / IoT data processing - e.g. manufacturing facility, sensor data.
 - log collection / aggregation
 - stream processing - e.g. alerting abnormal usage when using credit card.

+When Kafka might not be the right fit:

+- When you only need a once monthly or even once yearly summary of aggregate data.
+- When you do not need an on-demand view, quick answer, or even the ability to reprocess data.
+- Especially when data is manageable to process at once as a batch.
+- When your main access pattern for data is mostly random lookup of data.
+- When you need exact ordering of messages in Kafka for the entire topic.
+- With larger messages, you start to see memory pressure increase.

 Three types of Kafka clusters: